-Camp Arifjan, Kuwait – Jesse Heitman, a former sergeant in the famed 10th Mountain Division, now works as a defense contractor servicing computer systems in Kuwait.
+CAMP ARIFJAN, KUWAIT – Jesse Heitman, a former sergeant in the famed 10th Mountain Division, now works as a defense contractor servicing computer systems in Kuwait.
 In his spare time, however, he is an app developer and entrepreneur.
 This month, he is excitedly announcing the debut of his new military dating and hook-up app called Deployr.

-Deployr, Heitman told Article 107 News, is a GPS-based application that works similar to the popular apps Tinder and Grindr, but specifically targeted at deployed war fighters.
+Deployr, Heitman told Article 107 News, is a GPS-based application that works similarly to the popular apps Tinder and Grindr, but specifically targeted at deployed war fighters.
 War fighters looking for a downrange companion.

 Soldiers and Marines who have beta tested the app have given it generally good reviews.
 A quick glance at the Deployr entry on a popular app store shows a variety of good and bad reviews.

 11BRangerDeathMerchant said: “It was AWESOME!
 I was totally crushing POG [Persons Other than Grunts] ass as soon as we rolled into FOB Dagger!
 Not that scoring has ever been a prob for me, if you know what I mean.”

 BulletSlinga504 wrote: “The app is wonky at first, but once I got a solid grid coordinate for the nearest bunker, I was in business.
 Hooked up two E-4s, a Staff Sergeant, and a Finance Captain.
 New record for me.
 Deployr is the shit!”

 SaltySoldier69 was less enthusiastic: “This whole thing is completely unnecessary.
 They say this app is ‘Tinder for Downrange?’
 Bro, Tinder is ‘Tinder for downrange.’
 Why complicate things?”